Artime History, Family Crest & Coats of Arms

 Important Dates for the Artime family

 This web page shows only a small excerpt of our Artime research.
-Another 503 words (36 lines of text) covering the years 1170, 1296, 1440, 1672, 1440, 1887, 1570, 1638 and 1644 are included under the topic Early Artime History in all our PDF Extended History products and printed products wherever possible.
+Another 252 words (18 lines of text) covering the years 1170, 1296, 1440, 1672, 1440, 1887, 1570, 1638, 1460, 1488, 1488, 1513 and 1644 are included under the topic Early Artime History in all our PDF Extended History products and printed products wherever possible.

 Artime Spelling Variations

 During the era when a person's name, tribe and posterity was one of his most important possessions, many different spellings were found in the archives examined.
 Artime occurred in many references, and spelling variations of the name found included Aiton, Ayton, Aytoun and others.

 Early Notables of the Artime family (pre 1700)

-Another 47 words (3 lines of text) are included under the topic Early Artime Notables in all our PDF Extended History products and printed products wherever possible.
+Another 108 words (8 lines of text) are included under the topic Early Artime Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Artime family

 Gradually becoming disenchanted with life in Ireland many of these uprooted families sailed aboard the armada of sailing ships known as the "White Sails" which plied the stormy Atlantic.
 These overcrowded ships often arrived with only 60 to 70% of their original passenger list, many dying of illness and the elements, were buried at sea.
 In North America, early immigrants bearing the family name Artime, or a spelling variation of the surname include: James Ayton settled in Virginia in 1716.